 We believe the course your birds are flying here at the High Desert Yearling Classic is challenging.
 Not only challenging but the course is very empty and desolate with the birds constantly being surrounded by mountainous areas.
 Over the course of the 380 mile race the birds might fly over a couple of towns with a popluation of less than 1000.
 This course being through high desert also means there is very much a limit on watering places for the birds.
 The loft sits at approximately 3,800 feet.
-For a reference the 380-mile race in near Las Vegas.
-And for the course, the birds fly to the North and often they have crosswinds throughout their journey.
+For a reference the 380-mile race is near Las Vegas.
+And for the course, the birds fly to the North and often they have crosswinds throughout their journey and head winds.
 Below are the elevation changes that your birds are going through.
 The elevation changes, tough terrain, and the critical decisions your birds have to make while flying through mountainous areas makes this course very difficult.